flame-engine/flame/doc/flame/collision_detection.md

 ### CollisionType

-The hitboxes have a field called `ollisionType` which defines when a hitbox should collide with another.
+The hitboxes have a field called `collisionType` which defines when a hitbox should collide with another.
 Usually you want to set as many hitboxes as possible to `CollisionType.passive` to make the collision detection more performant.
 By default the `CollisionType` is `active`.